 This is a VERY graphic post.
 If you choose to scroll down and read it please don’t leave me comments on how I abuse animals and how disgusting it is.
-We are going to learn a simple way to extract deer brain for hide tanning.
-If you want to learn how to tan a hide the traditional way using the brain of the animal, you are going to need a brain.
+We are going to learn a simple way to extract the deer brain.
+If you are interested in tanning deer hides with brains, then this post is for you!
+I will link below to my step by step tutorial on tanning deer hides with brains.
+This post will help you understand how to extract the deer brain so you can use it for tanning.

 We choose to eat meat – it is important to me that the animals we eat lived a natural life.
 It doesn’t get more natural than free in nature, so we hunt.
 We respect the animals we hunt by using the whole animal (what we don’t use we feed to other animals or give back to the earth).